aws-samples/retail-demo-store/docs/Available Demos/Product Search.md

 The Search demo in the Retail Demo Store showcases how to integrate Amazon OpenSearch Service (formerly Amazon Elasticsearch Service) to provide a powerful and customizable search experience for an ecommerce application.

+The current demo presents only type-ahead search at the moment, but the principles could be extended to support a fully fledged search solution.

 ## How it Works

 ![search](../assets/search.png)